FRRouting/frr/doc/user/pim.rst

 PIM Interface Configuration
 ===========================

-PIM interface commands allow you to configure an interface as either a Receiver or a interface that you would like to form pim neighbors on.
-If the interface is in a vrf, enter the interface command with the vrf keyword at the end.
+PIM interface commands allow you to configure an interface as either a Receiver or an interface that you would like to form PIM neighborships on.
+If the interface is in a VRF, enter the interface command with the ``vrf`` keyword at the end.

 .. clicmd:: ip pim active-active

-   Turn on pim active-active configuration for a Vxlan interface.
-This command will not do anything if you do not have the underlying ability of a mlag implementation.
+   Turn on PIM active-active configuration for a Vxlan interface.
+This command will not do anything if you do not have the underlying ability of a MLAG implementation.

 .. clicmd:: ip pim bsm

-   Tell pim that we would like to use this interface to process bootstrap messages.
-This is enabled by default. 'no' form of this command is used to restrict bsm messages on this interface.
+   Tell PIM that we would like to use this interface to process bootstrap messages.
+This is enabled by default.
+The 'no' form of this command is used to restrict BSM messages on this interface.

 .. clicmd:: ip pim unicast-bsm

-   Tell pim that we would like to allow interface to process unicast bootstrap messages.
-This is enabled by default. 'no' form of this command is used to restrict processing of unicast bsm messages on this interface.
+   Tell PIM that we would like to allow interface to process unicast bootstrap messages.
+This is enabled by default.
+The 'no' form of this command is used to restrict processing of unicast BSM messages on this interface.

 .. clicmd:: ip pim drpriority (0-4294967295)

    Set the DR Priority for the interface.
-This command is useful to allow the user to influence what node becomes the DR for a lan segment.
+This command is useful to allow the user to influence what node becomes the DR for a LAN segment.

 .. clicmd:: ip pim hello (1-65535) (1-65535)

-   Set the pim hello and hold interval for a interface.
+   Set the PIM hello and hold interval for an interface.

 .. clicmd:: ip pim join-prune-interval (5-600)

-   Modify the join/prune interval that pim uses on this interface.
-Defaults to the globally configured value (which in turn defaults to 60 seconds.)
+   Modify the join/prune interval that PIM uses on this interface.
+Defaults to the globally configured value (which in turn defaults to 60 seconds).
    If you enter a value smaller than 60 seconds be aware that this can and will affect convergence at scale.